vokal/protractor-axs/README.md

 Protractor now supports the [Accessibility Developer Tools](https://github.com/GoogleChrome/accessibility-developer-tools), the same audit library used by the [Chrome browser extension](https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb?hl=en).
 Protractor
 [runs an audit](https://github.com/GoogleChrome/accessibility-developer-tools/wiki/Audit-Rules) locally by injecting the Dev Tools script into WebDriver pages, and it can diagnose issues including missing labels, incorrect ARIA attributes and color contrast.

-Enable this plugin in your config file:
+Enable this plugin in your Protractor config file:
 ```js
   exports.config = {
       ...